sinistersnare/SinScheme/src/racket/README.md

 # Compiler Layout #

+## TODO: layout is different with CPS!! ##

 The SinScheme compiler goes through many phases of transformations, which are detailed here.

-There is a provided `compiler.rkt` that runs all of the following passes in order.
+There is a provided `compiler.rkt` that runs all of the following phases in order.
 Taking in SinScheme code, and returning LLVM IR.

 1. Top-level Transformations (`top-level.rkt`) (compiles quasiquotes, pattern matching, `begin`)